 In July 2013, the "Law on the Orientation and Programming of the School of the Republic" testifies to a desire to develop students' citizenship.
 Following this, in 2015, a "Digital Education Plan" was put in place, which emphasised the need to "bring schools into the digital age".
 This involves a massive equipment plan for schools, for teachers and for pupils.
 The 'deployment of digital technology' is illustrated by the fact that, at the start of the 2016 school year, 1,510 collèges will be equipped with tablets for pupils in the 5th grade (aged 12), i.e. approximately 175,000 pupils.
 Digital technology is thus announced as a tool for school learning.
-The aim is to 'create favourable conditions for the widespread use of digital technology as a learning tool, at the service of teaching, and not that of a digital culture, which develops concepts and includes knowledge on platforms and networks.
+The aim is to 'create favourable conditions for the widespread use of digital technology in education'.
+It is clear that the vision conveyed here is that of digital technology as a learning tool, at the service of teaching, and not that of a digital culture, which develops concepts and includes knowledge on platforms and networks.